What is a compensation package?

 • Benefits: These include health insurance, retirement contributions, life and disability insurance, and potentially others like tuition reimbursement or childcare support.
 The depth and quality of these benefits can significantly impact the value of the compensation package.

-• Work-life balance perks: Paid time off, flexible working hours or locations, and wellness programs can enhance employee satisfaction and productivity, making the package more attractive.
+• Work-life balance perks: Paid time off, flexible working hours or locations, and wellness programs can enhance employee satisfaction and productivity, making the package more attractive, especially since poor work-life balance is a leading cause for employees to consider quitting.

 • Equity compensation: Offering stock options or other forms of equity can be an essential part of a good compensation package, giving employees a sense of ownership and investment in the company's success.